semgrep/semgrep-docs/docs/ignoring-files-folders-code.md

 :::

-## Files, folders and code beyond Semgrep's scope
+## Files, folders, and code beyond Semgrep's scope

 Semgrep will ignore files beyond the scope of Semgrep's use.